davidbaunach/techpriest_wiki/Techpriest_Wiki/The Web/The Church/Theologians/Ivan Illich.md

 Illich followed the tradition of apophatic theology.
 His lifework's leading thesis is that Western modernity, perverting Christianity, corrupts Western Christianity.
 A perverse attempt to encode the New Testament's principles as rules of behavior, duty, or laws, and to institutionalize them, without limits, is a corruption that Illich detailed in his analyses of modern Western institutions, including education, charity, and medicine, among others.
 Illich often used the Latin phrase _Corruptio optimi quae est pessima_, in English _The corruption of the best is the worst_.

-Illich believed that the Biblical God taking human form, the Incarnation, marked world history's turning point, opening new possibilities for love and knowledge.
-As in the First Epistle of John, it invites any believer to seek God's face in everyone encountered.
+Illich believed that the Biblical [[God]] taking human form, the Incarnation, marked world history's turning point, opening new possibilities for love and knowledge.
+As in the First Epistle of John, it invites any believer to seek [[God]]'s face in everyone encountered.
 Describing this new possibility for love, Illich refers to the Parable of the Good Samaritan.

 ## Influence